| How to Build a Light Steel Structure Part 1

 by the ICF form; refer to Figure 2.1.
 The thicker vertical and horizontal concrete

 cores and the thinner concrete webs create the appearance of a breakfast waffle.
 It is also referred to as an uninterrupted-grid wall in other publications.
+Wall Height: The clear vertical distance

 between the finished